Wednesday (TV series): Release

-A first teaser trailer for Wednesday was released on August 17, 2022, followed by a full trailer on October 9 and the unveiling of the series's opening sequence on November 8.
+A first teaser trailer for Wednesday was released on August 17, 2022, followed by a full trailer on October 9 and the unveiling of the series' opening sequence on November 8.
 Wednesday premiered on November 16, 2022, at Hollywood Legion Theater in Los Angeles.
 Its eight episodes were released on Netflix on November 23, 2022.
-In December 2022, Netflix released a promotional video to its Twitter account depicting Thing, a sentient disembodied hand appearing in the series, roaming the streets of New York City and capturing passersby's reactions.
+In December 2022, Netflix released a promotional video to its Twitter account depicting Thing, a sentient disembodied hand appearing in the series, roaming the streets of New York City and capturing the reactions of passersby.
+The first season was released on Blu-ray and DVD by Warner Bros.
+Home Entertainment (via Studio Distribution Services joint-venture unit) in March 2024.

+In April 2025, a trailer for the second season was released.
+The second season was set to be released in two parts.
+The first part, consisting of four episodes, premiered on August 6, 2025, while the second part, also consisting of four episodes, premiered on September 3, 2025.

 Reception

 Audience viewership

 According to data from users of TV Time collected by Whip Media, Wednesday had the second-most pre-release followers of any Netflix original series on the platform, behind only The Witcher; it ultimately debuted at number one on Netflix in 83 countries.
-The series holds the record of most hours viewed in a week for an English-language Netflix series with a total 341.2 million hours watched in its first week of release, amounting to more than 50 million households, and passing prior record holder Stranger Things 4's 335.01 million hours.
+The series holds the record of most hours viewed in a week for an English-language Netflix series with a total 341 million hours watched in its first week of release, amounting to more than 50 million households, and passing prior record holder Stranger Things 4's 335 million hours.
 Nielsen Media Research reported a combined watch time of 6 billion minutes within its first week of release, making it the second-biggest streaming week ever recorded by the firm.
-Three weeks after its release, it became the second-most watched English-language Netflix series in the history of the platform, reaching an estimated 150 million households and totaling 1.02 billion viewing hours.
+Three weeks after its release, it became the second-most watched English-language Netflix series in the history of the platform, reaching an estimated 150 million households and totaling 1 billion viewing hours by December 2022.
 Jacob Stolworthy of The Independent called the series's popularity "unprecedented" and suggested that it could jumpstart development of several other spin-off television series.
+International response to the series has been strong with Column magazine reporting that: "A separate record has already been set by the kickoff of the second “Wednesday” season.
+In 91 countries, the series sits at the top of the local charts for English-language series — including Germany and the United States.
+This has never before been achieved by any English-language Netflix series."